Vincent-N/cs378_command_and_control_project/README.md

 Run **_./attacker_** in the command line to run the file and wait for the connection to be initiated by the target machine.

-Once connection is made, we should be running as the root user and are in root's directory (at least when testing on Kali machine as target)
+Once connection is made, we should be running as the root user and we are initially placed in root's directory

 ### BONUS: Detection Script